websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/rendering-views-with-mvc-portlet.md

     MVC path null
     ```

-    The render request doesn't yet include an an MVC path parameter.
+    The render request doesn't yet include an MVC path parameter.
 This is expected.
-The portlet renders View 1 by default per the portlet class (described later).
+The portlet renders View 1 by default using the portlet class (described later).
 The next step uses the MVC path parameter.

 1. Click *Go to View 2*.
 View 2 appears.

     ![You navigated to View 2.](./rendering-views-with-mvc-portlet/images/03.png)

-    The log message shows MVC path value `/view_2.jsp`---the path to the View 2 template.
+    The log message shows the MVC path value `/view_2.jsp`---the path to the View 2 template.

     ```bash
     MVC path /view_2.jsp